pedrottimark/learning-react-native/Zebreto/README.md

 What does Zebreto do with an action to create a deck, if a deck with that name already exists?

 In previous sections about actions and reducers, you saw the `'CREATE_DECK_SUCCEEDED'` action type.
-Here is the rest of the story.
+Thank you for waiting patiently to see its counterpart, the `'CREATE_DECK_FAILED'` action type.

 > A thunk can be used to dispatch actions only if a certain condition is met.
 The inner function receives the store methods `dispatch` and `getState` as parameters.